This study has been completed.

 December 2009 – December 2017

-The Teacher Incentive Fund (TIF) is authorized by Title V, Part D of the Elementary and Secondary Education Act (ESEA) and annual appropriations acts.
-The purpose of the TIF program is to develop and implement performance-based compensation systems (PBCSs) for teachers, principals, and other personnel in high-need schools.
+The purpose of the Teacher Incentive Fund (TIF) program and its successor, the Teacher and School Leader (TSL) Incentive program, is to develop and implement performance-based compensation systems for teachers, principals, and other personnel in high-need schools to improve student achievement.

 This mandated evaluation was of 62 TIF grants awarded to school districts in fiscal year 2010 totaling approximately $600 million.
 The 2010 grant competition required four core program components: (i) measures of educator effectiveness that use student achievement growth and at least two observations by trained observers, (ii) a pay-for-performance bonus based on educators performance on the effectiveness measures, (iii) bonus pay opportunities for educators to take on additional roles or responsibilities, and (iv) professional development to help educators understand the measures being used to evaluate as well as to improve their performance.
 The evaluation primarily focused on the impact of the pay-for-performance component of 10 grantees that agreed to participate in a random assignment evaluation.

 In 2010, the grant competition included a separate competition for districts that were willing to participate in an impact study.
 The study schools in each of 10 grantee districts were randomly assigned to either implement all components of TIF or replace the pay-for-performance component of TIF with a 1% across-the-board bonus.